bork3350/dojoBots/README.md

 - Create the required .env files as outlined in the code
 - Add the Discord_bot_token keys to the .env files (see Dojo mod post)
 - Use the appropriate command to launch each bot: start python c:\users\username\path\to\bot\main_mp.py for example

+Here is the current post regarding bots in the #useful-posts channel:
 # **Dojo Price Bots Overview**

 Click the People icon (top-right) to see the 4 active price bots: